One-Shot Neural Architecture Search via Compressive Sensing: CoNAS: A new NAS approach

-\paragraph{Search Space.} Following the approach of DARTS~\cite{liu2018darts}, we define a directed acyclic graph (DAG) where all predecessor nodes are connected to every intermediate node with all possible operations.
+\textbf{1-Search Space.} Following the approach of DARTs~\citep{liu2018DARTs}, we define a directed acyclic graph (DAG) with all predecessor nodes are connected to every intermediate node with all possible operations.
 We represent any sub-graph of the DAG using a binary string $\bm{\alpha}$ called the \emph{architecture encoder}.
-Its length is the total number of edges in the DAG, and a $1$ (resp. $-1$) in $\bm{\alpha}$ indicates an active (resp. inactive) edge.
+Its length is the total number of edges in the DAG, excluding the edges connect to the output node.
+A $1$ (resp. $-1$) in $\bm{\alpha}$ indicates an active (resp. inactive) edge.

-Figure~\ref{fig:diagram} gives an example of how the architecture encoder $\bm{\alpha}$ samples the sub-architecture of the fully-connected model in case of a convolutional neural network.
-The goal of CoNAS is to find the ``best' encoder $\bm{\alpha^*}$, which is "close enough" to the global optimum returning the best validation accuracy by constructing the final model with $\bm{\alpha^*}$ encoded sub-graph.
+Figure~\ref{fig:diagram} gives an example of how the architecture encoder $\bm{\alpha}$ samples the sub-architecture of the fully-connected model in the case of a convolutional neural network.
+The goal of CoNAS is to find the ``best'' encoder $\bm{\alpha^*}$, which is "close enough" to the best achievable validation accuracy by constructing the final model with $\bm{\alpha^*}$ encoded sub-graph.

-Since each edge can be switched on and off independently, the proposed search space allows exploring a cell with more diverse connectivity patterns than DARTS~\cite{liu2018darts}.
-Moreover, the number of possible configurations exceeds similar previously proposed search spaces with constrained wiring rules \cite{li2019random,pham2018efficient,real2018regularized,zoph2018learning}.
-For example, suppose the DAG for a convolutional neural network model has $N=7$ nodes with five operations.
-The total number of edges is equivalent to $E=(2+3+4+5) \cdot 5 \cdot 2 = 140$; if $1/4$ of the edges are activated, then the number of possible combinations is equal to $\binom{140}{35} \approx 1.2 \times 10^{33}$, while DARTs with five operations only supports $((5+1)^{14})^2 \approx 6.1 \times 10^{21}$ configurations.